yanxiaodi/vs-code-revision/README.md

 ## Known Issues

-The keybinding might not work properly on some Linux machines, or conflict with other extensions.
+The keybinding might not work properly on some Linux machines or conflict with other extensions.
 Please open issues to describe your environment.
 Thanks.

 ## Release Notes

+### 0.0.2

+Fix the keybinding issue.

 ### 0.0.1

-Initial release of the extension.
+The initial release of the extension.

 ## For more information